mgechev/blog.mgechev.com/_posts/2014-12-26-multi-user-video-conference-webrtc-angularjs-yeoman.md

 ### More

 There are a plenty of other topics we didn't cover but they are unfortunately outside the scope of this tutorial.
-If you're interested in further reading you can check out the resources bellow or ping me for additional information.
+If you're interested in further reading you can check out the resources below or ping me for additional information.

 ## Resources